Optimal-power Configurations for Hover Solutions in Mono-spinners: MATHEMATICAL MODELING

 \subsection{Hover Solution}

-In most flying vehicles capable of hovering, equilibrium state is defined as maintaining a position with zero angular and linear velocities.
-However, in spinners hovering is defined as rotating about a fixed axis with constant angular velocity and bounded linear velocities \cite{spinners}.
+In our spinner, hovering is defined as the state at which the vehicle is turning around a fixed axis in space with constant angular velocity and bounded linear velocities \cite{spinners}.

-Assume the vehicle is hovering and rotating about a fixed axis $\pmb{n}$.
+Assume that the vehicle is hovering and rotating about a fixed axis $\pmb{n}$.
 The evolution of $\pmb{n}$ in time as expressed in the body frame can be written as follows:

 In equilibrium, $\pmb{n}$ is fixed, therefore $\dot{\pmb{n}}=0$.
 This means that the fixed axis $\pmb{n}$ must be parallel to the angular velocity vector of the vehicle.
-In hover, assuming $\bar{\pmb{n}}$ is a unit vector ($|\bar{\pmb{n}}| = 1$), one can write the following (an overbar is used to denote equilibrium values):
+In hovering state, assuming $\bar{\pmb{n}}$ is a unit vector ($|\bar{\pmb{n}}| = 1$), one can write the following (an overbar is used to denote equilibrium values):

-Total thrust force of the propeller and the streamline-shape fuselage help balance the vehicle's weight in hover.
+Total thrust force of the propeller and the streamline-shape fuselage help balance the vehicle's weight to keep it at constant altitude.
 This adds the following constraint to the system: